DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxSpeedDialAction/4 Events/Events.md

 ---
 ##### shortDescription
-This section describes events raised by the **SpeedDialAction** widget.
+This section describes events raised by the **SpeedDialAction** UI component.

 ---
 #####See Also#####